cordon start

 ## Update checks

 On every start, Cordon sends a background HTTPS request to check for newer releases.
 The first start creates an opaque install ID and sends an `install` event; subsequent starts send a `start` event.
-If a newer version is available, an update notice is printed to stderr.
-The response is cached so that `cordon doctor` and `cordon status` can display the notice offline without an additional network call.
+The response is cached so that other commands can display the notice without an additional network call.

-See [CLI telemetry and update checks](/security/overview#cli-telemetry-and-update-checks) for the full list of data sent and opt-out options.
+See [Telemetry and update checks](/security/overview#telemetry-and-update-checks) for the full list of data sent and opt-out options.